revbayes/revbayes.github.io/tutorials/biogeo/index.md

 Next, we'll build an enhanced DEC model.
-Like before, we'll define the rate matrix in terms of relative rates, then rescale the entire matrix with the biogeographic rate scaling parameter rate_bg.
+Like before, we'll define the rate matrix in terms of relative rates, then rescale the entire matrix with the biogeographic rate scaling parameter `rate_bg`.

     log10_rate_bg ~ dnUniform(-4,2)
     log10_rate_bg.setValue(-2)